Study at Goldsmiths for one or two terms on an international exchange programme, including Erasmus+.

 As an exchange student, you will not pay any tuition fees to Goldsmiths for the duration of your exchange.

-Goldsmiths accommodation is guaranteed for all international exchange students who apply before the accommodation deadline.
+We aim to guarantee Goldsmiths accommodation for all international exchange students who apply before the accommodation deadline.

 For more information on Brexit, and how it could impact your experience at Goldsmiths, please visit the Erasmus+ Charter page.